thillRobot/ros_workshop/module3/tutorial3_turtlesim_testdrive/tutorial3_turtlesim_testdrive.md

 Install the turtlesim package for ROS Noetic, `ros-noetic-turtlesim`, and the keyboard controller package `ros-noetic-teleop-twist-keyboard`.

 ```
-sudo apt install ros-noetic-turtlesim ros-noetic-teleop-twist-keyboard`
+sudo apt install ros-noetic-turtlesim ros-noetic-teleop-twist-keyboard
 ```

 The terminal will show if the installations were successful.
-It may indicate the packages were previously installed (`turtlesim` came with `ros-noetic-desktop-full`).
+It may indicate the packages were previously installed.

 ## Turtlesim Testdrive